sinan-q/Spotify2YT/README.md

 ## Support

-If you encounter any problems or need assistance, please create an [issue](https://github.com/your-username/your-repository/issues) on GitHub.
+If you encounter any problems or need assistance, please create an [issue](https://github.com/sinan/Spotify2YT/issues) on GitHub.

 ## Credits

-Give credit to the individuals or organizations that have contributed to the development of this app.

 ---

-Thank you for using the Spotify to YouTube Music Playlist Converter app!
+Thank you for using the Youtify app!
 We hope you enjoy it.